zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/7f08275c-229c-40a5-a612-b0cc7e3fbd2f)

-Now go back to the the website [](https://whatismyipaddress.com/) and you will see your new IP address.
+Now go back to the the website https://whatismyipaddress.com/ and you will see your new IP address.

 ![image](https://github.com/user-attachments/assets/3c03f7ed-0e93-42ab-85bb-32e6d54580a0)

 Now try clicking on a different country like France for example and check the difference.
+(choosing a different location is only an option for their paid subscription.)

 ![image](https://github.com/user-attachments/assets/c063ee02-79d0-46c2-8a68-683a1957447c)